marrus-sh/MarketCommons2-Ecmascript/BREAKING.markdown

   importantly, this allows for the use of sigils which repeat a single character multiple times.

+- Headings now _require_ closing sigils (after the heading text) to specify attributes.

+  **Rationale:** In the original Market Commons, when a heading ended in an inline, it was unclear whether the attributes applied to the inline or to the heading itself.
+Requiring at least one final sigil before heading attributes clarifies this.

 - You can no longer specify attributes for a “default” block.

   **Rationale:** It wasn’t really obvious that a line beginning with a